JudeGajitos/CSST106-CS4B/4B-GAJITOS-MP2/4B-GAJITOS-MP2.md

   *   Blurring and Edge Detection: Explore how to apply blurring filters and edge detection algorithms to images using OpenCV.

   *   Implementation:
-  1. Blurring using Gaussian Blur, Median Blur, and Bilateral Blur.
+  **1. Blurring using Gaussian Blur, Median Blur, and Bilateral Blur.**
 ```py
 #from the same uploaded and loaded image on the previous Lab Session.
 gaussian_blur = cv2.GaussianBlur(image, (11, 11), 0)